nicholasyao974/react-prep/4-React/README.md

 <span>{props.name}</span>
 ```

-One last thing before we try out our component, mkae a file called `index.js`, also in the same folder (`src/components/Dog`) and paste the following in.
+One last thing before we try out our component, make a file called `index.js`, also in the same folder (`src/components/Dog`) and paste the following in.

 ```js
 export { Dog } from './Dog'